mtaylor/undercloud-live/README.md

         undercloud-metadata
         os-collect-config --one-time

-1. On the leaf node, edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
+1. [LEAF] Edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
 Then run undercloud-metadata on the leaf node, and refresh the configuration.

         undercloud-metadata
-        os-collect-config --one-time

 1. Copy over images, or build them on the control node for the deploy kernel and overcloud images.
 You will need the following images to exist on the